 In December 1792 the National Convention placed the deposed Louis XVI on trial.
 The former king was presented with 33 charges, each describing an act of betrayal, sabotage or failure of leadership.
 After weeks of testimony, legal argument and deliberation, all 693 of the National Convention’s deputies voted in favour of the king’s guilt.
-Subsequent votes condemned him to execution, without the right of legal appeal or an appeal to the people.
+Subsequent votes condemned him to execution without the right of legal appeal or an appeal to the people.
 On January 21st 1793 Louis Capet, as he was then officially known, was carted to the guillotine and decapitated before thousands of his former subjects.
 The trial and execution of Louis XVI caused a sensation across France and around the world.
-Kings had been assassinated, overthrown and toppled by military defeat – but for a reigning monarch to be tried and executed in public by his own people was almost unparalleled (England’s Charles I, beheaded in 1649, being a notable exception).
+Kings had been assassinated, overthrown and toppled by military defeat – but for a reigning monarch to be tried and executed in public by his own people was almost unparalleled (England’s Charles I, beheaded in 1649, was one notable exception).

 The fate of the king was probably decided after the August 10th attack on the Tuileries.
 As Louis and his family took refuge in the chamber of the Legislative Assembly, the crowd outside bayed for their arrest and the abolition of the monarchy.
 The deputies of the Assembly agreed to both.
-The former king was suspended from power, arrested and removed to the Temple, an ancient fortress in Paris’ northern quarter.
+The former king was suspended from power, arrested and removed to the Temple, an ancient fortress in the northern quarter of Paris.
 Stripped of his royal and noble titles, Louis became known as ‘Citizen Louis Capet’, a more humble name derived from his ancestors.
 Public pressure demanded the king be put on trial, however there was considerable legal advice against this.
 The Constitution of 1791, which was still in place when the king was arrested, placed the monarch outside the jurisdiction of the courts.
 It also protected him from any punishment other than dethronement.

-On November 7th the National Convention’s legislative committee tabled a report asking “Is Louis XVI ‘judgeable’ for the crimes he is imputed to have committed on the constitutional throne?”
+On November 7th, the National Convention’s legislative committee tabled a report asking “Is Louis XVI ‘judgeable’ for the crimes he is imputed to have committed on the constitutional throne?”
 The Convention spent much of the next month debating the question.
 The September Massacres two months earlier cast a long shadow over these proceedings.
 Many of the Convention’s deputies had been radical democrats in the Legislative Assembly and the Jacobin club – but the wanton slaughter in early September worried these reasonable men.
 The revolution seemed to be moving too fast and slipping into mob rule.
 To put the king on trial and possibly under the guillotine may accelerate unrest and push France into anarchy or civil war.
 Two of the Convention’s deputies, Charles-François Morisson and Claude Fauchet, argued that the king could only be tried under the Constitution of 1791; there was no other law that applied to him.
-Jean-Marie Rouzet believed the king was answerable for his crimes but thought that placing him on trial was provocative, potentially disruptive and not in the national interest.
+Jean-Marie Rouzet believed the king was answerable for his crimes but argued that placing him on trial was provocative, potentially disruptive and not in the national interest.
 In contrast, Maximilien Robespierre argued that no trial was necessary.
-The people had already delivered their verdict on the king, Robespierre claimed, as shown by their actions on August 10th.
+The people had already delivered their verdict on the king, Robespierre argued, with their actions on August 10th.

 On December 3rd the National Convention resolved that Louis would indeed be tried.
 Controversially, the Convention itself would act as his judge and jury.
 There was no legal or constitutional facility for a legislative body to act as a court, so the Convention’s decision was highly irregular and of doubtful legality.
 The king’s trial began a week later, on December 11th 1792.
 In the few days available to him Louis assembled a defence team containing some of France’s best lawyers: the gifted orator Raymond de Sèze; François Tronchet, who had interrogated Louis after his arrest at Varennes; and Guillaume Malesherbes, the retired jurist and former minister of state.
-These men prepared the king’s defence with skill and delivered it with vigour, in spite of the dangers to their careers and their lives.
+These men prepared the king’s defence thoroughly and delivered it with vigour, in spite of the dangers to their careers and their lives.
 De Sèze, who was given limited time to prepare and had barely slept for four days, delivered a brilliant opening address that focused on the king’s inviolability and the Convention’s unfitness to judge him: